Chrysler Museum of Art: History

 The Chrysler Museum of Art opened in 1933 as the Norfolk Museum of Arts and Sciences.
 It was later renamed in honor of Walter P. Chrysler Jr. The museum's main building underwent expansion and renovation and reopened on May 10, 2014.
 During the renovation, the Glass Studio and the Moses Myers House remained open and art was displayed at venues throughout the community.
 The museum's grand reopening included the Rubber Duck floating sculpture from May 17–26, 2014.
 The museum originally had a courtyard, but during renovations in the 1980s, the courtyard was enclosed thus creating Huber Court, where concerts and events are held.

-The most recent expansion was to the museum’s Perry Glass Studio, located at 245 Grace Street, which tripled the size of the facility and doubled the educational and programmatic offerings available.
+The most recent expansion was to the museum's Perry Glass Studio, located at 245 Grace Street, which tripled the size of the facility and doubled the educational and programmatic offerings available.
 The museum broke ground on the new facility in June 2022 and construction concluded in early 2025.
 The expansion was funded by a $55 million capital campaign, the city of Norfolk, and the Commonwealth of Virginia.

 Collection

 John Russell for the New York Times described the Chrysler collection as "one any museum in the world would kill for."
 Comprising over 35,000 objects, the collection spans over 5,000 years of world history.
 American and European paintings and sculpture from the Middle Ages to the present day form the core of the collection.

 The museum's most significant holdings include works by Renaissance artists: Tintoretto, Veronese, Peter Paul Rubens, Gauthier de Campes, Baroque artists Diego Velázquez, Salvator Rosa, Gianlorenzo Bernini, American artists such as John Singleton Copley, Pinckney Marcius-Simons, Thomas Cole, Edward Hopper, Jackson Pollock, Andy Warhol, Richard Diebenkorn, Karen LaMonte, and Franz Kline. École de Paris Jewish artist Yitzhak Frenkel, the French artists Eugène Delacroix, Édouard Manet, Paul Cézanne, Gustave Doré, Auguste Rodin, Mary Cassatt, Paul Gauguin, Georges Rouault, Henri Matisse, Georges Braque and the German Albert Bierstadt.

-The Chrysler Museum is home to the final sculpture of the Baroque master Gianlorenzo Bernini, a marble bust of Jesus Christ created as a gift for the artist's benefactor, Queen Christina of Sweden.
-The Museum also houses one of the world's greatest collections of glass (including outstanding works by Louis Comfort Tiffany), distinguished holdings in the decorative arts, and a fine and growing collection of photography.
+The Chrysler Museum is home to the final sculpture of the Baroque artist Gianlorenzo Bernini, a marble bust of Jesus Christ created as a gift for the artist's benefactor, Queen Christina of Sweden.
+The Museum also houses one a collection of glass (including works by Louis Comfort Tiffany), holdings in the decorative arts, and a growing collection of photography.
 The arts of the ancient world, Asia, Africa, and Pre-Columbian America (particularly Maya ceramics) are also well represented.

 In 1999, the provenance and ownership of the sculpture The Wounded Indian by Peter Stephenson was contested by the Massachusetts Charitable Mechanic Association.
 The sculpture was thought by the Association to have been destroyed in a move in the 1950s.
 In late 2020, the Association and museum reached a partial agreement where the sculpture's provenance was changed to include the Association's ownership.